 This is dependent upon demand and also upon the need for a detailed plan to be submitted to the Council.
 If the level of enquiries remains manageable, and provided all necessary details have been provided to us, then a telephone response can normally be given within one working day.
 In certain cases, depending on the complexity of land ownership in the area, reference to the Council's deeds may be required in which case the enquiry may take longer.

-Guidance notes for applications to purchase small areas of land owned by Hastings Borough Council
+How do I apply to purchase land owned by Hastings Borough Council?

 The following guidance notes should be followed if you wish to purchase land owned by Hastings Borough Council:

 - The first stage of the application process is to contact the Estates Service to ascertain whether the land you wish to purchase is owned by the Council.

 - Once it is confirmed that the land you wish to purchase is owned by the Council, fill in the application form.
 Please complete the form as fully as possible and also include a sketch plan indicating the area of land, and approximate dimensions of the land you wish to acquire.
 The easiest way to identify a piece of land is by reference to Ordnance Survey maps.

 - In order to process your application, we require a non-returnable application fee of £100 (one hundred pounds).
 This fee is required to meet the Council's administrative costs in dealing with your application.
 The application fee will be deducted from the overall costs on completion of any agreed sale.

 - Send the completed application form and cheque to Muriel Matters House.

 - On receipt of your completed application form you will be sent a letter of acknowledgement with details of which officer will deal with your case.
 The officer will then commence a consultation process with other Services in the Council and any other relevant bodies which may include any adjoining land owners.
 This process will generally take one month but for more complicated cases the consultation period may be longer.